Abyl10/Natours/README.md

 # Natours

 Welcome to Natours, an advanced CSS and SASS project that showcases the use of modern CSS techniques and design principles.
 Built using a mobile-first approach, the project is fully responsive, making it adaptable to different screen sizes and devices.
+This project did not have functionality, it is only for learning modern design principles.

 The project is a travel website that features the following sections: